interlay/interlay.github.io/docs/vault/installation.md

 ### 4. [Optional] Install from source

 Build the Runner from source, this is necessary if we do not host builds compatible with your architecture.
-Please also check the [README](https://github.com/interlay/interbtc-clients/tree/master/runner) for instructions.
+Please check the [README](https://github.com/interlay/interbtc-clients/tree/master/runner) for instructions.

 ### 5. Start the Runner

-!> The runner starts up a vault client, so the client must not be started separately.
-At any given time there should only be one vault client running for any given `AccountId`.
-Having multiple vault clients running and using the same `AccountId` can lead to double payments (e.g. on redeem requests).
+!> The Runner starts up a Vault client, so the client must not be started separately.
+At any given time there should only be one Vault client running for any given `AccountId`.
+Having multiple Vault clients running and using the same `AccountId` can lead to double payments (e.g. on redeem requests).

-Move the runner binary into your `$PATH`.
+Move the Runner binary into your `$PATH`.

 Pass Vault CLI arguments as positional arguments (preceeded by double dashes: `--`), after passing the command options of the runner executable.